King's Lynn to Dereham

-Middleton Towers train on the return leg from loading heading to the King's Lynn turn-around point on the old disused Dereham line.
+Middleton Towers train returning from loading to King's Lynn turn around point on the old disused Dereham line.

 King's Lynn Junction in 2020

-The line on the left is where Dereham bound trains would have gone pre-1968.
+The line on the left is where Dereham bound trains would of gone pre 1968.

-This line part is still used for freight movements to Middleton Towers Sand quarry.
+This part on the line is still in use for freight movements as far as Middleton Towers Sand quarry.

-We see the line here as a freight line passing down the side of the Hardwick industrial estate.
+We see here the line here in use still as a freight line passing down the side of the Hardwick industrial estate.

 The Dereham line now passes under the A149 Bypass in-between the hospital and the Hardwick estate.

-The Dereham railway ran below, and the M&gn ran over the top of the Dereham line.
+The Dereham railway ran below and the M&gnjr ran over the top of the Dereham line

 Thanks to the national library of Scotland for the maps used in this webpage

-A Dereham bound train passes under the then-closed to passengers M&gn Bridge that carried the South Lynn Fakenham branch line over it that closed in 1959.
+A Dereham bound train passes under the then closed M&gnjr Bridge that carried the South Lynn Fakenham branch line over it that closed in 1959.

 Picture used from Tvp Videos

-Thanks to Andy f for these pictures via Geograph.
+Thanks to Andy f for these of these pictures via Geograph.

-After the M&gn crossing we approach Middleton Towers freight yard and old station.
+After the M&gnjr crossing we approach Middleton Towers freight yard and old station

-Here we see some empty hoopers waiting to be loaded in-between Middleton Towers & King's Lynn
+Here we see some empty hoopers waiting in-between Middleton Towers & King's Lynn

 Also seen are the crossing gates at station road Middleton.